Millersg1/FaithFunnelsAI/replit.md

 2. **Publish on Replit**
    - Click the "Publish" button in the Replit interface
-   - The application will be deployed with automatic HTTPS
+   - The application will be deployed with automatic HTTPS and TLS security
    - Your site will be accessible at: `https://faithfunnelsai.replit.app`
+   - The browser will display a secure padlock icon

 3. **Custom Domain Setup (Optional)**
    - Configure `faithfunnelsai.com` to point to your Replit deployment